Phonics and Early Reading

 RWI works on the principle of ensuring that your child’s phonics teacher knows the exact sounds to target through careful and regular phonic assessments.

 Children are assessed around every 5-6 weeks by a school assessor- who may not be your child’s class teacher but is most likely an adult within the school with whom they feel confident and comfortable around.

 In order for us to target your child’s phonic level, following the assessments, your child will be put into a phonics group.
-It is important to note that your child’s phonics group may not by their class teacher.
+It is important to note that your child’s phonics group may not be taught by their class teacher.
 We use this approach to ensure that we can target the needs of the children and match their phonic level.
 However, it is important to emphasise that these groups are fluid and your child may move group depending on their progress.

-To ensure that you are able to support your child from home, we will send out regular Pings to communicate the key sounds that your child’s group are focusing on.
+To ensure that you are able to support your child from home, we will send out regular Weducs to communicate the key sounds that your child’s group are focusing on.
 We will also send out the RWI online video links to explain and show how these sounds are taught.